truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 ```
 > Updated IAM policy for service [gcp-cloudrun-back]

-5. Check if the service is responding (the first request could be a bit long because of the startup time)
+5. Check if the service is responding (the first request could be a bit long because of the startup time).
 ```shell script
 curl https://gcp-cloudrun-back-a75acdipmq-ew.a.run.app
 ```